LGN520/farreach-public/ycsb-implementation.md

 - 10.23 (Sunday)
 	+ Huancheng
+		* Evaluation
+			* TODO: Launch nocache for experiment 2 with 128 servers under YCSB A
+			* TODO: Run experiment 3
+				- TODO: Use loading phase to pre-load 100M records into 2 storage servers (w/ workload_mode=1)
-		* TODO: Finish experiment 1 on Twitter Traces
+			* TODO: Run experiment 1 on Twitter Traces
 				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)
 			* TODO: Start experiment 4

 - 10.22 (Saturday)
 	+ Siyuan
-		* TODO: Support range query
+		* TODO: Update evaluation writing
 	+ HuanCheng
+		* Evaluation
-		* TODO: Run experiment 3
+			* TODO: Run nocache/farreach/netcache for experiment 2 with 32/64 servers
-			- TODO: Use loading phase to pre-load 100M records into 2 storage servers (w/ workload_mode=1)
+				- TODO: If not load before, use loading phase to pre-load 100M records into 32/64 storage servers
+			* TODO: Launch netcache for experiment 2 with 128 servers under YCSB A
+		* Coding
+			* TODO: Finish TraceReplay workload
+				- TODO: Get correpsonding trace file based on workloadName
+				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper
+				- TODO: Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
+				- TODO: Twitter key -> keystring by md5 -> inswitchcache.core.Key by fromString
+			* TODO: Fix retrieving issue of deleting /tmp/rocksdbbackups/16
+			* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)

 - 10.21 (Friday)
 	+ Siyuan
+		* Update statistics module to fix runtime variance under server rotation especially for large scale
 		* Test in-memory KVS under PKU's testbed
 			+ TODO: Wait for XMU's testbed to install 8.9.1 compiler
 				+ Test correctness of farreach P4 under 1M records